-Five elected teaching faculty members, two students elected by the Student Senate for oneyear renewable terms, and the Director of Library Services, ex officio (non-voting).
+Five elected teaching faculty members, two students elected by the Student Senate for one-year renewable terms, and the Director of Library Services, ex officio (non-voting).

-Selection means:

-The Faculty Senate shall elect the five faculty members, the Student Senate, the two members.

-1. To make recommendations related to library policies in so far as they impact the teaching, research and service responsibilities of the faculty and the studies of students.

-2. To serve in an advocacy role for the Library.

-3. To act as a hearing board for students and faculty with grievances concerning the library.

-4. To advise the Vice President for Academic Affairs and other administrative officers as to the status of the library as an effective instrument serving the needs of the university.

-5. To participate in planning for future library facilities.
+- 1. To make recommendations related to library policies in so far as they impact the teaching, research and service responsibilities of the faculty and the studies of students. - 2.
+To serve in an advocacy role for the Library. - 3.
+To act as a hearing board for students and faculty with grievances concerning the library. - 4.
+To advise the Vice President for Academic Affairs and other administrative officers as to the status of the library as an effective instrument serving the needs of the university. - 5.
+To participate in planning for future library facilities.